 - In the Pages panel, click the to add a page description for each page.

-- If yours is a business website, add your business information from the Home Menu by clicking Settings, then Business Information.
+- If yours is a business website, add your business information in the Home Menu by clicking Settings, then Business Information.

 To add pages to your new site, click the + icon in the Pages panel next to any navigation area.
 You'll see the following page types: